 In my subjective verdict, the Regal Premium Experience falls short of IMAX by a somewhat wide margin.
 The screen isn’t as large, the sound quality is fifty/fifty depending on which theater you go to, and the squeaking leather chairs that offer speakers do nothing to aid the film.
 This would be fine if the price was significantly lighter than IMAX, though in my research it is leaning towards the most expensive option on the market.

 If you are going to see a 3D film you might choose RPX for its more removed seating which benefits the immersion of the screen reaching out to you.
-Bear in mind, however, that you will have to pay for an even higher price if the film is both RPX and 3D, which can really add up if you are paying for multiple people or theater snacks.
+Bear in mind, however, that you will have to pay for an even higher price if the film is both RPX and 3D, which can really add up if you are paying for multiple people, theater snacks, or those pesky convenience fees.

 The bottom line is if you want to save money and have more options available to you locally, you should likely steer clear of RPX.
 If you really enjoy the supportive embrace of a smooth leather recliner and don’t mind the increased cost that comes with this improved Regal format, by all means, give it a shot.
 Normally I would recommend going to the theater once just for the new experience, though it doesn’t separate itself from other large-screen options enough to warrant the one-time purchase, in my opinion.